-"Displaying the description of the fields in a file" on page 217
+Displaying the description of the fields in a file

 You can use the Display File Field Description (DSPFFD) command to display field information for both database and device files.
 The information can be displayed, printed, or written to a database output file (OUTFILE).